-The fact is that most teams will be short judges at some tournaments during the season.
+Most teams will be short judges at some tournament during the season.
 Knowing this, most coaches will bring extra judges when they have them.
 We try to support each other and the league so that every student who wants to debate can debate.